clube-fed/axis2020/README.md

 ## Other Notes
 - The assets folder is meant to house design files.
 The imagemin task will look for any .jpg or .png files in assets/Images and will create a batch of new files in a compressed folder (assets/Images/compressed)
-- The raw folder is just a collection of HTML that likely will need to be pulled in as .hbs files - as of now this is just a resource of HTML collected since initial Github project